 When the Church of the Holy Trinity hired a clergyman from England to serve as its pastor, it was charged with violating the law in question.

-A lower court ruled against the church, but the Supreme Court reversed, agreeing that the action of the church technically violated the statute.
-Brewer used legislative intent to conclude that the church’s action was unrelated to Congress’s purpose in passing the law — stopping the flow of cheap unskilled foreign labor.
+A lower court ruled against the church, but the Supreme Court reversed.
+Although agreeing that the action of the church technically violated the statute, Brewer used legislative intent to conclude that the church’s action was unrelated to Congress’s purpose in passing the law — stopping the flow of cheap unskilled foreign labor.

 Brewer added that a legislature representing a religious people would certainly not take action against religion.
 He provided an overview of references to God in official documents from U.S. history, beginning with the commission to Christopher Columbus and continuing through colonial charters, state constitutions, and oaths of office.